Bunny and Cow, wearing the

 LostMyLovey was created by Austin, TX website designer and mom Lisa Oliver

-, whose small children dropped their treasured, irreplaceable loveys over and over again in grocery stores, restaurants, and parks; who searched an entire school when a lovey was accidentally heisted in a teacher's pocket; who instituted a house-wide frantic search only to find a lovey deep in a laundry basket; and who survived what was to be the last straw: a lovey's overnight stay at a hair salon, a night when few people in the house got much, if any, sleep.
+, whose children dropped their treasured, irreplaceable loveys over and over again in grocery stores, restaurants, and parks; who searched an entire school when a lovey was accidentally heisted in a teacher's pocket; who instituted a house-wide frantic search only to find a lovey deep in a laundry basket; and who survived what was to be the last straw: a lovey's overnight stay at a hair salon, a night when few people in the house got much sleep.

 After successfully retrieving her children's loveys again and again by some sheer stroke of luck, she thought, what if they had been gone forever?
 These loveys were basically members of the family.
 What if they had been picked up by some well-meaning person who wanted to help, but would have no idea what to do with a ratty old bunny rabbit with no identification?